brendt/stitcher.io/src/data/blog/2018-03-07-responsive-images-done-right.md

 we could even reduce the margin to 5% instead of 10%.

-This of course will result in a different `srcset` for every image, but that's really none of our concern, the responsive images spec can handle that for us.
+This of course will result in a different `srcset` for every image, but that's none of our concern, the responsive images spec can handle that for us.

-If you're wondering how you would go about determining the variable dimensions of an image, here you go (in PHP):
+This is how you would determine such variable dimensions in PHP:

 ```php
 // $height = height of the source image